openzipkin/zipkin/zipkin-server/README.md

 SELF_TRACING_FLUSH_INTERVAL | zipkin.self-tracing.flush-interval | Interval in seconds to flush self-tracing data to storage.
 Defaults to 1

 ## Configuration for the UI
-Zipkin has a web UI, which is enabled by default when you depend on `io.zipkin:zipkin-ui`.
-This UI is automatically included in the exec jar, and is hosted by default on port 9411.
+Zipkin has a web UI, automatically included in the exec jar, and is hosted by default on port 9411.

 When the UI loads, it reads default configuration from the `/config.json` endpoint.
 These values can be overridden by system properties or any other alternative [supported by Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).